Curriculum

 • Demonstrate competence in various mapping techniques, such as activation sequence mapping and entrainment mapping.

-• Demonstrate competence in the assessment of patients with autonomically-mediated syncope and related disorders like POTS syndrome, including conducting head-up tilt testing.
+• Demonstrate competence in the assessment of patients with autonomically-mediated syncope and related disorders like POTS syndrome.

 2. Medical knowledge